martapunset/mco-tech-test-php/README.md

 # mco-tech-test-php
+This pizza shop aplication is build entirely in PHP, HTML5, Bootstrap and mySQL database <br>

 ## Install steps

-This pizza shop aplication is build entirely in PHP, HTML5, Bootstrap and mySQL database -Clone the repository in your local
+-Clone the repository in your local

 -Run install-db-script.sql file in phpMyAdmin(for example) in order to create the database with the app data in your local machine.
 This file is stored in resources folder inside the project